Kalimehtar/gls/README.md

 Differences from Swindle:

 - Doesn't force you to change all.
-GLS is a small colletian with a douzen of functions in API.
+GLS is a small collection with a douzen of functions in API.
 It only adds generic functions.

 - It based upon types, not classes.
 You may dispatch you function on any